Kerry Davis: International career

-David made her England debut in 1982, becoming England's first black woman international.
+Davis made her England debut in 1982, becoming England's first black woman international.
 Davis played in the first UEFA championships for national women's teams in 1984.
 England reached the final only to lose to Sweden on penalties, despite Davis successfully converting her kick.
 In the qualifying stages, Davis had been England's top scorer after making her debut in the first ever match in UEFA competition; a 7–1 win over Northern Ireland at Gresty Road on 19 September 1982.
 In August 1985 Davis scored in a 1–1 group stage draw with Italy, during England's victorious Mundialito campaign.
 At the 1987 UEFA championships England lost to Sweden at the semi–final stage, 3–2 after extra time.
 Davis gave England the lead against Italy in the third place match, but Carolina Morace and Betty Vignotto replied to ensure England finished fourth.

 As a curtain–raiser to the 1990 FA Charity Shield, England played Italy at Wembley Stadium.
 Davis netted a consolation in England's 4–1 defeat, while Carolina Morace scored all four Italian goals and featured on the front page of the following day's La Gazzetta dello Sport.
 Davis later described her former Trani teammate Morace as: "the best women's player I have ever seen."

 Davis also played in all four of England's matches at the 1995 FIFA Women's World Cup.
 She had won her 60th cap in the 4–1 UEFA Women's Euro 1995 semi–final first–leg defeat to Germany on 11 December 1994.
 In May 1996 Davis scored two goals and set up the other for strike–partner Kelly Smith in a 3–0 win over Portugal at Griffin Park.
 Although Davis's versatility saw her selected as a midfielder or sometimes as a defender, she continued to score at a prolific rate.
 By the time of a World Cup qualifier against the Netherlands in October 1997, Davis had 42 goals in 78 appearances.
 In March 1998, Davis made her 82nd and final appearance for England, but was substituted 20 minutes into a 1–0 defeat to Germany at The Den.

 Davis left the England squad in April 1998, ahead of another friendly with Italy.

 In October 2010, She Kicks magazine reported that Davis remained England's all–time record goalscorer.
 Although it was stated that records were "sketchy" because the Football Association (FA) took over running women's football in 1993.
 There was uncertainty whether all Davis's goals before this were scored in matches considered official.
 In February 2012 Kelly Smith netted twice against Finland, moving on to 45 goals for England and setting a new record.

+International goals

+Awards

+In 2022, Davis was inducted into the National Football Museum Hall of Fame.
+Davis received the Keith Alexander award, at the Football Black List event in April, 2024, for being a pioneer in women's football.